wireload/WKTextView/README.markdown

 WyzihatKit
 ==========

 A [Cappuccino](http://cappuccino.org/) control providing rich text editing through use of the [Google Closure Library](http://code.google.com/closure/library/) editor.
-In a previous version the Wysihat editor was used, hence the framework name.
+(In a previous version the Wysihat editor was used, hence the framework name.)

-This is mostly a hack for use until a proper rich-text-capable `CPTextView` is introduced.
+Until a proper `CPTextView` is written this will probably be one of the most full featured rich text editor for Cappuccino.

+## Features

+ * Bold, italics, underline, strike through.
+ * Left, right, center and justify alignment.
+ * Bulleted and numbered lists.
+ * Links.
+ * Images.
+ * Fonts.
+ * Outputs regular HTML.
+ * Vaguely resembles a proper CPTextView in its API.

 ## Installation